Michael Hoban, Ph.D

 In pointing out this new “rule of thumb,” it is not my intention to suggest that in order to achieve HOF numbers during a career that a pitcher must earn 300 win shares.

-In fact, there are a number of pitchers in the modern era who have not earned that many win shares but who do in fact have career HOF numbers according to the CAWS CAREER GAUGE.
-That is, they fit into one or more different groups that also define pitching greatness.
+In fact, there are a number of pitchers in the modern era (19) who have not earned that many win shares but who do in fact have career HOF numbers according to the CAWS CAREER GAUGE.
+That is, they fit into one or more different groups that also define pitching greatness as explained elsewhere in this monograph.

 Here are the other modern era starting pitchers who have put up HOF numbers but who do not have 300 career win shares.

-All of these pitchers except for Carl Mays are already in Cooperstown.
-Hopefully, the Veterans Committee will vote Mays in one of these days.
+All of these pitchers except for Mays, Ferrell and Walters are already in Cooperstown.
+Hopefully, the Veterans Committee will vote each of them in one of these days.

-Finally, there are five relief pitchers who have achieved greatness with still fewer innings pitched.
+Finally, there are three relief pitchers who have achieved greatness with still fewer innings pitched.
+Mariano, of course, is already included in the list above.

-A CAWS Score of 150 with Fewer Than 1500 Innings Pitched (5 pitchers)
+A CAWS Score of 160 with Fewer Than 1500 Innings Pitched (2 more pitchers)

-According to the CAWS CAREER GAUGE, at the end of the 2014 season, these seventeen (17) pitchers together with the twenty-three (23) mentioned above are the only pitchers from the modern era to have posted Hall of Fame numbers.
+According to the CAWS CAREER GAUGE, at the end of the 2017 season, these nineteen (19) pitchers together with the twenty-three (23) mentioned above are the only pitchers from the modern era (since 1920) to have posted Hall of Fame numbers.

 Michael Hoban, Ph.D is Professor Emeritus of mathematics at the City University of N.Y.
 He has been an avid baseball fan for over 60 years and has become a serious baseball analyst, since joining SABR (Society for American Baseball Research) in 1998.
 He is the author of five baseball books including: DEFINING GREATNESS: A Hall of Fame Handbook (Booklocker, 2012) BASEBALL'S COMPLETE PLAYERS (McFarland: 2000) and FIELDER'S CHOICE (Booklocker: 2003).